thinhpham/aws-tools/README.md

     * On Linux/Mac: ~/.aws
     * On Windows: %USERPROFILE%\\.aws (Normally C:\\Users\\USERNAME\\.aws)
 * You can create the ".aws" folder either manually or automatically by using the [AWS Command Line Interface](https://aws.amazon.com/cli)'s interactive "configure" command
+* Automatic configuration.
+Just follow the prompts and it will generate configuration files in the correct locations for you
+    ```bash
+    aws configure
+    ```
-* Below is an example of both the "config" and "credentials" files inside the ".aws" folder if you want to create them manually
+* Manual configuration.
+See below for an example of both the "config" and "credentials" files inside the ".aws" folder
     * ~/.aws/config
         ```ini
         [default]